-**Warning if you leave the generator in the off position for a prolonged period of time (6-8 hours) it will still draw power from the battery and will need to be restarted periodically to avoid draining the battery.** In this situation, a portable jumper or buster back can be used to restart the generator if the battery goes dead.
+**Warning if you leave the generator in the off position for a prolonged period of time (6-8 hours) it will still draw power from the battery and will need to be restarted periodically to avoid draining the battery.** In this situation a booster pack can be used to restart the generator if the battery goes dead.

 Shutting Off Generator

 To shut off your generator, follow these easy steps: